-Amazon Mechanical Turk is a marketplace for work that requires human intelligence.
-The Mechanical Turk web service enables companies to programmatically access this marketplace and a diverse, on-demand workforce.
+Amazon Mechanical Turk is a crowdsourcing marketplace for work that requires human intelligence.
+Mechanical Turk provides an on-demand and flexible work force in the cloud that Requesters can tap into through its web user interface, command line tool, or its web service.
 Developers can leverage this service to build human intelligence directly into their applications.

 While computing technology continues to improve, there are still many things that human beings can do much more effectively than computers, such as identifying objects in a photo or video, performing data de-duplication, transcribing audio recordings or researching data details.
 Traditionally, tasks like this have been accomplished by hiring a large temporary workforce (which is time consuming, expensive and difficult to scale) or have gone undone.